Acne below the belt

 - Check in with your stress level.
 Are you coping effectively with both day-to-day and out-of-the-ordinary stressors?
 Is your acne worse during certain times?

-Even though the skin on your legs may not be picture-perfectly blemish-free, it might help to remember that almost no one has a body they are completely unself-conscious about.
+Even though the skin on your legs may not be blemish-free, it might help to remember that many people's skin isn't either.
 It might also be freeing to wear shorts even if you have some hang-ups about the state for your skin.
 Airing out those legs in summer may improve the condition, and you may find that some sunshine and the feel of warm breezes on your legs make whatever blemishes you have fade into the background.

 Originally published Oct 30, 2009